GNajarro317/Algorithm_Problems/README.md

 ### Date Created
 Date project was created: 6-21-2024
-Date README file was last updated: 9-18-2024
+Date README file was last updated: 12-8-2025

 ### Project Title
-Algorithm Efficiency Problems
+Algorithm Efficiency Exercises

 ### Description
-In this project, I tackled seven algorithmic problems to assess my understanding of fundamental concepts.
-Each problem required writing clean and efficient Python code, accompanied by explanations of the code's efficiency and design choices.
-The focus was on implementing basic algorithms without relying on built-in functions.
+This project contains solutions to seven core algorithmic challenges designed to strengthen understanding of algorithm efficiency, problem-solving strategies, and clean Python implementation.
+Each problem includes both a coded solution and a brief explanation of its time and space complexity.

+All solutions were implemented without using Python’s built-in shortcuts, ensuring a deeper focus on algorithmic logic and efficiency.

 The problems addressed included:

-* Finding the square root of an integer without libraries.
+* Integer Square Root - Compute the square root of an integer without using math libraries.
-* Searching for a target value in a rotated sorted array.
+* Search in a Rotated Sorted Array - Implement a search algorithm for a rotated sorted list.
-* Rearranging an array to form two numbers with a maximum sum.
+* Maximum Sum from Rearranged Digits - Rearrange digits of an array to form two numbers with the highest possible sum.
-* Sorting an array of 0s, 1s, and 2s in a single traversal.
+* Sort an Array of 0s, 1s, and 2s - Solve the Dutch National Flag problem in a single traversal.
-* Finding the minimum and maximum values in an unsorted array.
+* Find Minimum and Maximum in an Unsorted Array - Retrieve both values in as few comparisons as possible.
-* Implementing a Trie data structure for HTTP routing.
+* Trie-Based HTTP Router - Implement a simplified Trie data structure to mimic URL routing.

 ### Requirements
 Python (version 3.12.1)